ChrisK91/chrisk91.github.io/content/post/2018-02-03-Accessing-the-Anki-database-via-R.md

 ---
-blurb: Anki uses a SQLite database to keep track of your reviews and cards.
+summary: Anki uses a SQLite database to keep track of your reviews and cards.
 I always wanted to use R to create some graphs and visualize my learning process.
 Here is some code, to get you started as well!
 comments: true